 Election Day Registration

-Election Day registration is permitted at your polling place on Election Day as well as the Elections Office during Early Voting.
+Election Day registration is permitted at your polling place on Election Day as well as the Elections Department during Early Voting.
 Proper photo identification and dated proof of residence is required.

 Proof of Residency